BagelFan820/BagelFan820.github.io/README.md

         // Show best time if available when the page loads if (bestTime !== null) {
             bestTimeDiv.textContent = 'BEST TIME: ' + bestTime.toFixed(3) + ' seconds';
+            bestTimeDiv.style.display = 'block'; // Ensure it is visible
         }

         // Start the drawing loop